 You’ve probably seen websites dedicated to online courses, where there are video lectures in a sequential order that are periodically dotted with exercise sessions.
 These configurations are similar to flipped classrooms but specific to exclusively online courses.
 The instructional approach here is different.

 Inverted classrooms benefit greatly from software that manages attendance, collaboration, and watch-time for its student users.
 These tools specifically enable teachers to have a way of measuring the progress of each student, as opposed to something like just linking them YouTube videos and hoping for the best.
 The learning environment is more focused on student learning with a flipped learning approach.

 Collaboration software exists that has feature sets built specifically for this application in mind.
 Samba Live is an example of such software put into practice.
-It is technically simple to use and has strong tech support on the higher levels for greater customization of your specific course.
+Compared to other virtual classroom software, it is very simple to use and allows greater customization to your specific needs.